Center on Conflict & Development Partners

 U.S. Agency for International Development – Higher Education Solutions Network

-USAID has created a constellation of seven Development Labs that harness the intellectual power of great American and international academic institutions and that catalyze the development and application of new science, technology, and engineering approaches and tools to solve some of the world’s most challenging development problems.
+USAID created a constellation of eight Development Labs that harness the intellectual power of great American and international academic institutions and that catalyze the development and application of new science, technology, and engineering approaches and tools to solve some of the world’s most challenging development problems.

-These Labs will help USAID and the development community to discover more innovative, results-driven, efficient, cost effective and accessible solutions to global development challenges in areas such as global health, food security and chronic conflict.
-The HESN will create a novel constellation of seven Development Labs that will enable USAID to:
+These Labs help USAID and the development community discover more innovative, results-driven, efficient, cost effective and accessible solutions to global development challenges in areas such as global health, food security and chronic conflict.
+The eight Development Labs, created by HESN, enable USAID to:

 - Improve its understanding of development problems and solutions through better data and analytics